 \end{table}

 The biarticular and monoarticular exoskeletons show practically similar performance in assisting subjects in both {\it loaded} and {\it noload} conditions.
-Nevertheless, analyzing the power consumption of the devices on the Pareto front reveals that the monoarticular device considerably was affected by the load condition of subjects in which the performance of monoarticular exoskeleton became practically identical with the biarticular device when subjects were in \textit{loaded} condition, whereas the monoarticular device had superior performance in \textit{noload} condition.
+Nevertheless, analyzing the power consumption of the devices on the Pareto front reveals that the monoarticular device was considerably affected by the load condition of subjects in that the performance of the monoarticular exoskeleton became practically identical with the biarticular device when subjects were in \textit{loaded} condition, whereas the monoarticular device had superior performance in \textit{noload} condition.

 The detailed analysis of the monoarticular device shows that both actuators of this device were affected by loading subjects with a heavy load (Figure \ref{Fig_Main_Paretofronts} and \ref{Fig_Paretofronts_Actuators_EnergyBarPlot}), and unlike the \textit{noload} condition where the power consumption of the knee actuator was dominant to the hip in all optimal devices, loading subjects increased the amount of mechanical work performed by the hip actuator.
-In contrast, the power consumption of the biarticular knee and hip actuators was not affected noticeably by loading subjects as Figure \ref{Fig_ _Actuators_EnergyBarPlot} representing the energy consumption of optimal devices.
-Additionally, the optimal configurations of the biarticular exoskeleton were mostly similar in the subjects walking while carrying a heavy load and walking normally, whereas monoarticular exoskeleton had different configurations in both load conditions.\\
+In contrast, the power consumption of the biarticular knee and hip actuators was not affected noticeably by loading subjects, as shown/seen in Figure \ref{Fig_ _Actuators_EnergyBarPlot}, representing the energy consumption of optimal devices.
+Additionally, the optimal configurations of the biarticular exoskeleton were mostly similar in the subjects walking while carrying a heavy load and walking normally, whereas the monoarticular exoskeleton had different configurations in both load conditions.\\

-The practically similar configurations and performances of the biarticular exoskeleton in both load conditions can facilitate designing a biarticular device and developing a generic controller to assist the subjects in different load conditions.\\
+The practically similar configurations and performances of the biarticular exoskeleton in both load conditions can facilitate the design of a biarticular device and development of a generic controller to assist subjects in different load conditions.\\

-\paragraph*{Case studies.} Studying and conducting comparisons between the {\it "Ad"} and {\it "Da"} configurations of the monoarticular and biarticular devices respectively in {\it loaded} condition in which they had practically the same performance in both optimization criteria.
-Nevertheless, analyzing the power consumption of actuators and comparing them shows that they had actuator recruitment, and there is a pairwise statistically significant difference between the power consumption of the hip and knee actuators, as shown in Figure 2 in \nameref{S3_Appendix}.
-On the other hand, performing the same comparison between the {\it "Cb"} biarticular and {\it "Ba"} monoarticular in {\it noload} condition shows no significant difference between the power consumption of actuators as shown in Figure 5 in \nameref{S3_Appendix}, indicating that the power consumption strategies of the devices change by loading the subjects.
-The performance of the same type of devices with the same power consumption or metabolic cost reduction in different load conditions also has been studied in Case 3 and Case 4 in \nameref{S3_Appendix}.
-These cases along with the other two cases, comparing the monoarticular and biarticular exoskeletons in different load conditions, have been discussed comprehensively in \nameref{S3_Appendix}.
+\paragraph*{Case studies.} Studying and conducting comparisons between the {\it "Ad"} and {\it "Da"} configurations of the monoarticular and biarticular devices, respectively, in {\it loaded} condition in which they had practically the same performance in both optimization criteria.
+Nevertheless, analyzing and comparing the power consumption of actuators shows that the exoskeletons they had actuator recruitment, and there is a pairwise statistically significant difference between the power consumptions of the hip and knee actuators, as shown in Figure 2 in \nameref{S3_Appendix}.
+On the other hand, performing the same comparison between the {\it "Cb"} biarticular and {\it "Ba"} monoarticular in {\it noload} condition shows no significant difference between the power consumption of the actuators, as shown in Figure 5 in \nameref{S3_Appendix}, indicating that the power consumption strategies of the devices change by loading the subjects.
+The performance of the same type of devices with the same power consumption or metabolic cost reduction in different load conditions was also studied in Case 3 and Case 4 in \nameref{S3_Appendix}.
+These cases along with the other two cases, comparing the monoarticular and biarticular exoskeletons in different load conditions, are discussed comprehensively in \nameref{S3_Appendix}.